EV/EBITDA Sector-Relative Value on German Stocks: 8.97% CAGR Across All 25 Years

 The XETRA universe consistently produced qualifying stocks every single year from 2000 to 2025.
 Germany's sector diversity, particularly in industrials, chemicals, financials, and consumer names, ensured the discount signal always found enough targets.

-The numbers here don't look as clean as Switzerland or the US.
-Sharpe 0.284, MaxDD -43.93%, win rate 48%.
-But the CAGR beats SPY, the terminal wealth is higher, and the zero cash periods means full participation across all 25 years.
+The numbers here don't look as clean as Switzerland.
+Sharpe 0.327, MaxDD -42.0%.
+But the CAGR beats the DAX by a meaningful margin, and the zero cash periods means full participation across all 25 years.

 Why 48% win rate still generates alpha

 The win rate of 48% below 50% seems like a failure.
 It's not.
-The years the strategy beat SPY, it beat it by a lot.
+The years the strategy beat the DAX, it beat it by a lot.
 The years it lost, it often lost by a moderate margin.

 Consider the distribution: